cagefigter/windows-reg-tweaks/README.md

 ------------

 * Feel free to open an [issue ticket](https://github.com/CHEF-KOCH/regtweaks/issues) and I will look at it asap. - Pull requests or ideas are always welcome!
 * Please do not use the issue tracker to ask for xyz tweaks, I not waste my time with that until there is a very good reasons to do so.
-If you found something that wasn't added here I will add it.
+If you found something that wasn't added here contact me and I will add it.